Can Marton Coding Alone Ensure Individual Secrecy?: Bridging Marton Coding and Wyner Secrecy Coding

-Our problem model is illustrated in the left of Fig.~\ref{fig:4}.
-This is part of the Marton coding codebook in Fig.~\ref{fig:6a} after preselecting the jointly typical sequence pairs.
+Since each subcodebook $C_i(m_i)$ is randomly and independently generated for each message $m_i$, $i=1,2$, it is sufficient for us to consider a single $C_1$ subcodebook.
+The analysis will apply to all remaining $C_1$ and $C_2$ subcodebooks as well.
+Our problem model is illustrated in Fig.~\ref{fig:4}.
+This is part of the Marton coding codebook in Fig.~\ref{fig:6a} after preselecting the sequence pairs.
 In this case, we consider the $C_1(1)$ subcodebook across all $2^{nR_{2}}$ $C_2(m_2)$ subcodebooks.
-Note that each product subcodebook $C_1(1)\times C_2(m_2)$ contains one preselected jointly typical sequence pair as required by Marton coding.
-Our goal here is to calculate the expected value of the number of distinct $u_1^n(1,l_1)$ sequences that form preselected jointly typical sequence pairs.
-Ideally, we want the expected value to be as large as possible as $n\to\infty$.
-Upon calculating the expected value, we will be finding the variance in order to ensure that the number of distinct $u_1^n(1,l_1)$ sequences stays close to the expected value as $n\to\infty$.
+Note that the product subcodebook $C_1(1)\times C_2(m_2)$ for each $m_2$ contains one preselected sequence pair as required by Marton coding.
+Our goal here is to identify the number of distinct $u_1^n(1,l_1)$ sequences that form preselected sequence pairs and to determine if each $u_1^n(1,l_1)$ sequence is equally likely to be in the preselected sequence pairs across all $2^{nR_{2}}$ $C_2(m_2)$ subcodebooks.

-In order to proceed with our calculation, we need to know the probability of each $u_1^n(1,l_1)$ sequence being selected to form a jointly typical sequence pair in each $C_1(1) \times C_2(m_2)$.
-This can be found with the aid of Lemma~\ref{lemma1}.